 Helping Students Achieve Academic Excellence

 At UCF, one of our top priorities is ensuring that every student has an opportunity to earn a high-quality education at an affordable cost.
 A college degree improves lives.
 It paves the way to a stable career and financial stability.
 Higher education makes a positive impact on lives by helping break the cycle of intergenerational hardship.
-And it has the strength to foster social mobility.
-UCF has been recognized for its impact on improving social mobility and was ranked No. 2 by Education Reform Now, No. 45 by CollegeNET’s Social Mobility Index and is in the Top 100 of U.S. News & World Report.
+As a result of the university’s success in its social mobility efforts, UCF was ranked No. 2 in the nation for social mobility impact by Education Reform Now and among the top public universities for social mobility, graduate indebtedness, and graduation and retention by U.S. News & World Report.

 Committed to Helping All Students Succeed